While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

-Warner Bros. has announced that the studio has plans for another Superman movie as the studio tries to figure out how to create the perfect superhero movie.
-According to Collider, Matthew Vaughan, director of Kingsman: The Secret Service, is in talks to direct Man of Steel 2, but anything could happen at this point.
-Vaughan has some superhero movie history on his resume including Marvel’s X-Men: First Class and the comedy Kick-Ass as well as finishing up on Kingsman: The Golden Circle which technically isn’t a superhero movie, but it might as well be.
-The 2013 Man of Steel film was Warner Bros. first film to usher in a new batch of DC Comics movies.
+Warner Bros. has announced that the studio has plans for another Superman movie as the studio tries to figure out how to create the perfect superhero film.
+According to Collider, Matthew Vaughan, the director of Kingsman: The Secret Service, is in talks to direct Man of Steel 2, but anything could happen at this point.

+Vaughan has some superhero movie history on his resume, including Marvel’s X-Men: First Class and the comedy Kick-Ass.
+He’s also finishing up on Kingsman: The Golden Circle, which technically isn’t a superhero movie, but it might as well be.
+The 2013 Man of Steel film was the first Warner Bros. film to usher in a new batch of DC Comics movies.

-Of the last four superhero movies made by Warner Bros., The Lego Batman Movie appears to be resonating best with all audiences.
-Of the top ten films, the Dark Knight of plastic toys is currently in the #5 spot.
-It has a Rotten Tomatoes score of 91% for critics and a score of 83% for the general public which is practically the opposite of Batman V Superman: Dawn of Justice which holds a 27% score for critics and 63% score for the general population.
+Of the last four superhero movies made by Warner Bros., The Lego Batman Movie appears to be resonating best with audiences.
+Of the top 10 films, the Dark Knight of plastic toys is currently in the No. 5 spot.
+It has a Rotten Tomatoes score of 91 percent for critics and a score of 83 percent for the general public.
+That is practically the opposite of Batman v Superman: Dawn of Justice, which holds a 27 percent score for critics and 63 percent score for the general population.

 As a whole, the Warner Bros.
-DC Comics movies haven’t been failures financially, but studio knows that they can only continue on the current course so far before audiences will stop going to the theaters.
-One complaint of the superhero movies has been that they are “too dark” compared to Marvel, and Lego Batman may help to prove that point, but putting Ben Affleck up against an animated Will Arnett isn’t the best comparison and most critics agree that Affleck’s performance in Batman v Superman was the best part of that movie.
+DC Comics movies haven’t been failures financially, but the studio knows that they can only continue on the current course so far before audiences will stop going to the theaters.
+One complaint of the superhero movies has been that they are “too dark” compared to Marvel, and Lego Batman might help to prove that point.
+However, putting Ben Affleck up against an animated Will Arnett isn’t the best comparison, and most critics agree that Affleck’s performance in Batman v Superman was the best part of that movie.

-COMPARING WARNER BROS./DC FILMS:
+COMPARING WARNER BROS./DC FILMS (via IMDb):

 Lego Batman

-Rotten Tomatoes Critics Score: 91% Audience Score: 83%
+Rotten Tomatoes Critics Score: 91 percent Audience Score: 83 percent

 Budget: $80,000,000 (estimated)